How to live longerReading Time: 5 minutes

-I suspect I would eat a lot more variety if I lived in Spain or had a local fishmongers.
-This week’s shop: wild salmon, organic trout, plus tinned mackerel and tuna for lunches.
+I suspect I would eat a greater variety of fish if I lived in Spain or had a local fishmongers.
+In this week’s shop: wild salmon, organic trout, plus tinned mackerel and tuna for lunches.
 So, I did listen!

 I support sustainable and organic fishing and it’s what I’ve been buying for years.
-I appreciate that not everyone can afford it.
 I try to have a balance of 3 vegetarian nights, 2 fish, and 2 other.
-I only eat red meat occasionally.
-Sometimes the week is quite veg-based, sometimes more fish-based, hardly ever meat-heavy.
+I rarely eat red meat, probably more in winter with stews.
+Sometimes the week is more veg-based, sometimes more fish-based, never meat-heavy.

-Having listened to various talks in this conference, I believe it is possible to achieve a happy balance between green and blue.
-But Alexandra Cousteau said when asked that she does not eat fish any longer because she cannot guarantee, because of the complex supply line, that it will be sustainable.
-So, it’s a personal choice.
-However, I would not neglect the health benefits: a happier body and mind.
+Having listened to various talks in this conference, I believe it is possible to achieve a happy balance between “green and blue”.
+But, when asked, Alexandra Cousteau said that she no longer eats fish, because she cannot guarantee, because of the complex supply line, that it will be sustainable.
+It’s a personal choice.
+But the health benefits are a happier body and mind.